DSOTMN/blog-api/README.md

 - Clone this repository
 - Run the `composer install` to install all the dependencies
 - Create a MySQL database in your local machine
-- Copy .env-example to .env and insert your host and database info there
+- Copy .env-example to .env `cp .env-example .env`
+- add your db credentials to dot env file
+- Run the SQL commands `php cli/run.php`
 - Open terminal/gitbash in project root folder and run the following command to create the db:
     `php -S localhost:8000 -t public`